-The term "vernal pool" shall include a confined basin depression which, at least in most years, holds water for a minimum of two continuous months during the spring and/or summer, and which is free of adult fish populations regardless of whether the Site has been certified by the Massachusetts Division of Fisheries and Wildlife.
+The term "vernal pool" shall include a confined basin depression which, at least in most years, holds water for a minimum of two continuous months during the spring and/or summer, and which is free of adult fish populations, as well as the area within 100 feet of the mean annual boundaries of such depressions regardless of whether or not the Site has been certified by the Massachusetts Division of Fisheries and Wildlife.

-The term "Buffer Zone" shall include the area of land extending 100 feet horizontally outward from the boundary of the following resource areas: any freshwater or coastal wetlands; marshes; wet meadows; bogs; swamps; vernal pools; banks; reservoirs; lakes; ponds of any size; intermittent streams; creeks; beaches; dunes; estuaries; the ocean; lands under water bodies; and, lands containing shellfish.
+The term "Buffer Zone" shall include the area of land extending 100 feet horizontally outward from the boundary of the following resource areas: any freshwater or coastal wetlands; marshes; wet meadows; bogs; swamps; vernal pools; banks; reservoirs; lakes; ponds of any size; intermittent streams; creeks; beaches; dunes; estuaries; the ocean; lands under water bodies; and, land containing shellfish.
 (Article 27 of the April 26, 2010 Town Meeting; Approved by the Attorney General on October 15, 2010).

-The term "No Activity Zone" shall include a portion of the Buffer Zone extending outward from the boundary of the resource area in which no work, including the removal of vegetation, is allowed.
+The term "No Activity Zone" shall include a portion of the buffer zone extending outward from the boundary of the resource area, in which no work, including the removal of vegetation, is allowed.
 (Article 27 of the April 26, 2010 Town Meeting; Approved by the Attorney General on October 15, 2010).